saqibmir1/hugo-site-old/content/posts/building-my-site-with-hugo.md

 The "blog entries" part will automatically list most recent 10 blogs on your homepage.
 Very useful, You can use it in your blogs list page too.

 #### Static files
-Your static files: images/buttons/stylesheets/javascript should be located in the static folder of theme directory.
+Your static files: images, buttons, stylesheets, javascript should be located in the static folder of theme directory.
+In my site i have only one css file for the entire site under static/style.css in themes directory.

 ### View your site
 Now you are done with the most part.
 In order to test, do